avereon/xenon/source/main/notes/dev/tools.md

 1. Create a tool class
 1. Register the tool with a asset type using the tool manager
 	1. Create the tool metadata object
-	1. program.getToolManager().registerTool( assetType, toolMetadata )
+	1. program.getToolManager().registerTool( assetType, toolRegistration )